Updated: Apr 5

 This trait is on a continuum from the extremes, but no one is both Internal and External.
 There is nothing negative or positive about being one or the other.
 The world needs both types.
 For a lasting relationship, it’s important both people are similar because it is the glue that holds relationships together.

 I think I am an Internal type.
 I’ve loved going to therapy because I’ve been able to explore my deepest fears and have learned what I need in relationships.
-I’ve done dozens of moral inventories of myself through the 12-step program.
+I’ve done dozens of moral inventories of myself.

 But it’s hard for us to see our own behavior.
 Some years ago, a friend pointed out to me that I always make myself more important than others.
 I wanted to deny this insight.
 But eventually, over time, I began to see my pattern.
 I do talk about my credentials, my connections, my this, my that.
 Me.

 I don’t want to be that person who makes it all about me.
 I want to listen to people without an agenda.
 To be there for others.
 As Edna St. Vincent Millay says, to have ‘love in the open hand, no thing but that’.
 What does it take to be that person?
 As an Internal, the question is at least in my wheelhouse.
 Meditating, reflecting, and awareness give me the chance of finding an answer.
 As does staying in gratitude for that camp counselor, my friend, and everyone else in my life who has shared their wisdom.